pgpainless/pgpainless/docs/source/pgpainless-sop/quickstart.md

 To disable ASCII armoring, call `noArmor()` before calling `generate()`.

+Revision `05` of the Stateless OpenPGP Protocol specification introduced the concept of profiles for certain operations.
+The key generation feature is the first operation to make use of profiles to specify different key algorithms.
+To set a profile, simply call `profile(String profileName)` and pass in one of the available profile identifiers.

+To explore, which profiles are available, refer to the dedicated [section](#explore-profiles).

+The default profile used by `pgpainless-sop` is called `draft-koch-eddsa-for-openpgp-00`.
-At the time of writing, the resulting OpenPGP secret key will consist of a certification-capable 256-bits ed25519 EdDSA primary key, a 256-bits ed25519 EdDSA subkey used for signing, as well as a 256-bits X25519 ECDH subkey for encryption.
+If this profile is used, the resulting OpenPGP secret key will consist of a certification-capable 256-bits ed25519 EdDSA primary key, a 256-bits ed25519 EdDSA subkey used for signing, as well as a 256-bits X25519 ECDH subkey for encryption.

+Another profile defined by `pgpainless-sop` is `rfc4880`, which changes the key generation behaviour such that the resulting key is a single 4096-bit RSA key capable of certifying, signing and encrypting.

 The whole key does not have an expiration date set.